 More information about backflow prevention(external link).

-Emptying your pool
+Emptying your residential or small heated pool

 All chlorinated water, saltwater and filter-backwash water must be discharged into the wastewater network via the pool plumbing to a gully trap.